-Dr. Attaman is pleased to offer Regenexx SD, the most advanced regenerative injection therapy in Bellevue and Seattle.
-We are the only clinic in Washington state licensed to use the Regenexx SD process.
+Dr. Attaman is pleased to offer Regenexx SD, the most advanced regenerative injection procedure in Bellevue and Seattle.

-Regenexx SD uses your own stem cells obtained from your bone marrow.
+Regenexx SD uses your own bone marrow, which contains stem cells.

 The purpose of Regenexx SD stem cell treatment is to help heal damaged tissues and joints instead of suppress symptoms or deaden painful nerves.
-There are several advantages to Regenexx stem cell treatment such as:
+There are several advantages to Regenexx procedures such as:

 - It is a holistic approach to pain relief.
 Tissues may be healed and regenerated in many cases.
 This can mean a long term solution.

-- Regenexx SD stem cell treatment is very minimally invasive.
+- Regenexx is very minimally invasive.
 No scalpels are used.
 Everything is done with needles and ultrasound or x-ray machines.
 All Regenexx SD procedures are done an an outpatient basis without a hospital stay.

-- Regenexx SD stem cell treatment utilizes only natural substances such as your very own bone marrow
+- Regenexx utilizes only natural substances such as your very own bone marrow

-- Regenexx SD stem cell treatment may be a viable alternative to joint replacement surgery and other surgeries.
+- Regenexx SD may be a viable alternative to joint replacement surgery and other surgeries.

 - It is ideal for young patients with damaged joints who are deemed too young for joint replacement